EnzoWM02/raven_mobile_api/README.md

 # Raven Mobile Api
-This project has the objective of controlling all requests, security, and processing all data from Raven Social Network.
+This project is the manager of all requests, security, and processing all data from Raven Social Network.

 ## Technologies